If you are applying to Arkansas, the regular decision application deadline is August 1 and the fee for the application is $40.

 |Rigor of Secondary School Record||Considered|

-To apply, all applicants to Arkansas must submit the following items.
-Double check with Arkansas's admissions department to confirm all application materials and requirements.
+To apply to Arkansas, all applicants must submit the following items.
+Check in with Arkansas's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|